xudaiyanzi/OCR_optical_character_regonition/Step2_yoloV11/README.md

 ```

 - YOLO v11 has the weights and configuration from previous training based on more than thousand images
-- We want to use it to predict our streat_name.
 - Due to the nature of training, YOLOv11 can not predict the text but only the object from the image
-- it is ok in our situation, what we need to combine this object detection capbility with another ocr model to predict text from image
+- We need to combine this object detection capbility with another ocr model to predict text from image

+Here are two script: one is "yolov11_warmup.py", which is an example script adapted from Utralytics website; another one is "yolov11_with_ocr.py" which combines the OD model with OCR model, to help read the text from an image.

 As noted in the main page README, a dedicated repository will focus solely on object detection (OD).